How to Install Debian 12 on VMware Workstation 17

 Step 8

 To fix the Shared Folder error and make it permanent, you need to edit /etc/fstab.
-To do this, execute the “sudo nano /etc/fstab” command in the terminal and view the contents of the file.
+To do this, run the “sudo nano /etc/fstab” command in the terminal and view the contents of the file.

 sudo nano /etc/fstab